katallaxie/generator-angular2-ts/README.md

 - Uses [BrowserSync](https://www.browsersync.io/) to live code in the browser
 - Also does image compression via imagemin

-> Only supported platforms are iOS and Android

 ## Todo
 - Smoke Testing & E2E (Karma & Nightwatch )
 - Unit Testing